Saori Anou: Actwres girl'Z (2015–2019)

 Saori Anou debuted as a professional wrestler at the inaugural Actwres girl'Z show, AgZ Prologue on May 31, 2015.
-Until her departure from the company in December of 2019, Anou was one of AgZ's biggest and most important stars for the promotion.
-On November 15, 2018, Anou defeated SAKI in the finals of the AgZ Title Tournament and became the promotion's first champion.
+Until her departure from the company in December 2019, Anou was one of AgZ's biggest and most important stars for the promotion.
+On November 15, 2018, Anou defeated Saki in the finals of the AgZ Title Tournament and became the promotion's first champion.
 Anou would go on to lose the title to Reika Saiki on August 19, 2019.
 Anou would make two appearances in AgZ in 2021, including Act Yasukawa's return match.

 Independent circuit (2015–present)

 As a freelancer, Anou is known for competing in various promotions.
 At a house show hosted by Pure-J on October 9, 2017, she teamed up with Natsumi Maki and unsuccessfully challenged Command Bolshoi and Leon for the Daily Sports Tag Team Championship.
 At W-1 WRESTLE-1 Tour 2018 Autumn Bout, an event promoted by Wrestle-1 on November 1, 2018, Anou teamed up with Natsumi Maki in a losing effort to Hana Kimura and Asuka.
 At Seadlinnng Shin-Kiba 11th NIGHT on April 12, 2019, Anou teamed up with Miyuki Takase and Himeka Arita in a losing effort to Hiroyo Matsumoto, Makoto and Yoshiko.
 At Zero1 Super Fireworks, an event promoted by Pro Wrestling Zero1 on February 24, 2020, she teamed up with Mayumi Ozaki against Aja Kong and Hiroyo Matsumoto who was the Blast Queen Champion in a Super Plasma Blast Deathmatch which was also for the title but failed to capture it.